GRTA Xpress: History

 Xpress saw severe overcrowding on some routes during a period of record high gas prices in 2008.
 But in 2010, the system saw its first budget crisis, raising pass prices and fares for routes over 25 miles to try to make up the difference.
 In 2015, GRTA approved the first major redesign of the system, adjusting departure times and stops on all routes, cutting one route, and adding three cross-suburb routes terminating at Perimeter Center.

 On July 1, 2020, Xpress operations were transferred from GRTA to the Atlanta-region Transit Link Authority (ATL), as legally mandated by the legislation creating ATL.
 On June 16 2025, Xpress service was reduced from 27 routes to 15 routes to cut costs as a result of ridership only recovering to 30% of pre-pandemic levels.

+On May 12, 2026, the ATL was dissolved when Governor Brian Kemp signed HB 297, transferring Xpress operations to the newly created Georgia Transportation Efficiency Authority (GTEA).